 We use a range of other nontraditional marketing and communications efforts to increase awareness of our products and engage consumers and stakeholders.
 Through our Drive One campaign in North America, for example, we offer opportunities for people to experience our vehicles firsthand.
 The goal of Drive One is to encourage people who might not otherwise be considering a Ford product to see for themselves what we offer.
 Drive One is based on our belief that, when people drive our vehicles, they will have more positive opinions of our products and will be more likely to buy them.
 The campaign highlights Ford’s four key brand pillars: safety, quality, green technologies and smart technologies.

-Based on the Drive One approach, we hosted our first-ever “global test-drive” event to launch the all-new Focus.
+Based on the Drive One approach, we hosted our first ever “global test-drive” event to launch the all-new Focus in February 2011.
 For this event, we chose 50 consumers from around the world and flew them to Spain for a two-day driving experience in Focus prototypes, even before the car was in dealerships.
 We chose the test drivers through our Focus Facebook page.
-We also asked them to record their experiences and their views and share with others directly through their social networks.
+We also asked them to record their experiences and their views and share them with others directly through their social networks.

 As part of our ONE Ford transformation, we are working to improve the effectiveness of our advertising communications by involving dealers more closely in the development of our advertising strategies.
 Dealers communicate with our customers every day, and they have special knowledge about consumers’ needs and wants.
 We included our dealers from the start in our Drive One campaign.
 In fact, prior to developing Drive One, we sought input from our entire Ford dealer body, and that feedback informed the campaign’s development.
 Together we arrived at a campaign that works at the corporate, brand, product and dealer levels.